sciwp/docs/docs/installation.md

 #### Apache

-Before any configuration, make sure that the **_mod_rewrite_** module of **Apache** is enabled.
-Once enabled, you can switch on pretty permalinks in WordPress by acessing the **Permalinks** option in the administration panel.
+Before any configuration, make sure that the **_mod_rewrite_** module is enabled in **Apache**.
+Once enabled, you can switch on pretty permalinks in WordPress by acessing the **Permalinks** option in the WordPress administration panel.
 If the routes are not still working, try to add the next configuration to the **_.htaccess_** file located in the root directory of your WordPress installation as an alternative:

 ```
 <IfModule mod_rewrite.c>